-If you wish to opt out of (waive) the University's Student Health Insurance Plan, you must hold an insurance policy meeting the requirements in this document: Comparable Coverage Checklist.
-The element often missed by international students is highlighted.
+If you wish to opt out of (waive) the University's Student Health Insurance Plan, you must hold an insurance policy meeting the requirements in the Comparable Coverage Checklist linked above.

 Social Security Numbers vs. Individual Taxpayer Identification Numbers: International NDVS are not eligible for a Social Security Number but do qualify for an Individual Taxpayer Identification Number (ITIN).
 For more information on ITINs, please visit this page.

 Individuals in F-1 or J-1 status must follow certain requirements to maintain legal status in the United States:

 Form I-20 or DS-2019: This document must be valid at all times.
 If you will not finish your program of study by the end date indicated on your Form I-20 or DS-2019, contact your department about an extension.
 OIA must receive a request for an extension at least two weeks before this expiration date.